WCramRTC/Prog_122_L13_RadioButtonsCheckBoxes/README.md

 ## Davids Tip for Efficency

 Select -> Alt + Click + Drag will make a copy and drag the control with it

+## What does NULL mean?

+Null means that something does NOT exists.

+## Questions Asked
+So like would this be a good format for like a test?
+Like if you click the right  box it comes out as true?